I had thought to myself, when I crawled into bed sobbing...

-"I'm not going to say anything about this to anyone, best that I spend time to figure this out myself and then once I have the insight, I will share and talk about it."
+"I'm not going to say anything about this to anyone, it's best that I spend time to figure this out myself, and then once I have the insight, I will share and talk about it."

 I think I'm very strong and very smart.

-I have a consistent and meaty daily spiritual practice.
-And I still break down into a blubbering mess of mascara, snot, tears, and yes, shame of my "weaknesses".
+I have had a consistent and meaty daily spiritual practice for over a decade.
+And I still break down into a blubbering mess of snot, tears, and shame for my "weaknesses".

 "I am smarter than this."

 I have learned that "BEING STRONG" is not when the BREAKTHROUGH happens.

 Most times, the thing that we're using to keep us "safe" is the thing that is in the way of receiving what we are so deeply longing for in our lives...
 Call it a defense mechanism, call it a "very smart" way of thinking, call it an "unconscious mental process" to avoid conscious conflict, or an automatic response to prevent us from "feeling that unwanted feeling", or a repression of emotion in order to keep us feeling "in control" and.....

 I'll share a beautiful fact of being human....When you have the breakthrough, it's not because you're being strong or smart, its because you are being vulnerable.

 That "very strong" "very smart" thing you do.... could actually be the thing that's in your way of having what you want, or BE-ing who you want to be, and blocking you from having a different experience in your life.

 When I broke down into my ugly cry in front of my friend, and then we went together to meet with Maestro Jamie, she translated to him my three intentions of what I wanted to receive in becoming ceremony.